NetDenizen/booru-wizard/README.md

 * It may greatly improve memorization of keybinds by listing them in the tooltips for the relevant field. - Keybinds will now appear in tooltips, if they are present.

 * Consider integrating the software with reverse image search services, to more efficiently identify sources. - Implemented by saucenao-api integration in SOURCE_QUESTION

+* Overhaul the image display, so it does not suffer from extremely skewed aspect ratios when zoomed in. - The image display now uses the entire area, to show as much of the image as possible.

+* Consider making the tag search field more interactive, so the user need not enter exact matches. - Added a second field to look up tag names using an autocomplete menu, and copy them to the image search menu.